 The UAE continues to make a significant humanitarian contribution in Afghanistan, and has done so since 2003.
 In 2013, UAE donor organizations disbursed grants worth $117.5 million towards a wide-range of foreign aid projects.
 UAE assistance to Afghanistan has increased by 188% since 2011.
 The UAE Government has dedicated over $30 million to international reconstruction efforts in the country.
 From 2011 to 2013, the UAE contributed 60% of its assistance to development, nearly 20% to humanitarian purposes and nearly 20% to charity.
 And the UAE people have made over $22 million in private contributions.
 These investments have contributed to the construction of schools, medical clinics, a major hospital, a public library and numerous mosques, among other projects.

-The UAE has a military presence in Afghanistan, with a strictly defensive purpose, consistent with the UAE Constitution.
-The UAE Armed Forces on the ground are focused on the protection of humanitarian initiatives and ensuring safety and stability for local communities.
+UAE Armed Forces in Afghanistan are focused on the protection of humanitarian initiatives and ensuring safety and stability for local communities.
 Personnel are also directly involved in culturally sensitive community development activities, especially activities necessitating knowledge of the Arabic language or Islamic traditions, alongside representatives of key humanitarian organizations such as the Red Crescent.

 Recent achievements in healthcare, education and the provision of basic infrastructure can in part be attributed to the work of the UAE Armed Forces in the provision of safety, stability and culturally sensitive community development.